fernandobohrer/ansible-role-fail2ban/README.md

 ## ⚠️ Warning

-This Ansible role was tested on the above mentioned operating systems considering the configuration that is deployed by default when the `fail2ban` package gets installed.
-Your environment might have a different configuration or requirements which might conflict with the configuration that this role applies.
+This Ansible role was tested on the above mentioned Linux distributions considering their default configuration.
+Your environment might have a different configuration or requirements which might conflict with the options that this role uses.

 With the above in mind, it is **imperative** that you familiarize yourself with what this role does and test it on non-production machines **before** applying it to machines in a production environment.